National Rugby League: J. J. Giltinan Shield

-Created in 1951, the J. J. Giltinan Shield is awarded to the club ranked highest on the NRL ladder after the premiership season concludes.
+Created in 1951, the J. J. Giltinan Shield is awarded to the club that finished first on the NRL ladder after the premiership season concludes.
 Typically this team is known as the minor premiers.

 Clive Churchill medal

 The Clive Churchill Medal is awarded to the most outstanding player in a grand final.
 It is named after former Australian fullback Clive Churchill.

 Dally M awards

 The Dally M Medal is the highlight of the Dally M Awards and was named after Henry Herbert 'Dally' Messenger, who was instrumental in the establishment of rugby league football in Australia.

 The awards were introduced in 1980 by News Limited.

 The Dally M has been the official player-of-the-year award, and the highest individual honour in Australian rugby league, since the unification of the game in 1998.
 Before 1998 the highest award was the Rothmans Medal.

 The medal is awarded, usually by the Australian Prime Minister, at the annual Dally M Awards night.

 As well as honouring the best and fairest player of the year, the Dally M awards recognise the premier player in each position, the best coach and the most outstanding rookie of the season.